marstall/plum/README.md

+an experiment to create a joyful interface onto music history and the musicbrainz api.

-An unfinished app I wrote to learn emberjs.
-It uses the musicbrainz API to enable browsing infintely across decades and tens of thousands of record albums.
+an unfinished app I wrote to learn emberjs.